roymacdonald/roymacdonald.github.io/_posts/2017-01-20-Blackmetalizer.md

 video_height: 599
 galery_data: blackmetalizer
 galery_name: Debug Views
+title: BLACKMETALIZER
+subtitle: An interactive generative Black Metal logo generator
 ---

-# BLACKMETALIZER

-### An interactive generative Black Metal logo generator

 Black Metal it is intended to be one of the most extreme (in darkness, obscurity, evilness and brutality ) sub-genre of Metal Music; as such, the logos of the Black Metal bands.
 Probably in search of such extremes the logos, as well as the music, have become absolutely unreadable.
 Text turned into just a bunch of apparently random lines that usually look like a texture rather than something written.